einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 - When you're happy, schedule the script to run on a schedule that aligns with your **\$Hours** variable:
     - Being cloud-first, Azure automation is what I use

+This script is the base for the next scripts.

 Part **II** is available [here](https://thingsinthe.cloud/Teams-message-cards-Office-365-Health-status/).